adithyaamara/BirthdayReminderService/README.md

 # BirthDay Reminder Service
-Reminds me of Birthdays, events via email to one or more persons.
+Reminds Birthdays, events via email to one or more persons.
 [As declared in `Events.csv`]

+# Features
+1. Send Daily email reminders about today's special events.
+(Based on data present in `Events.csv`)
+   - Today Events
+   - Tomorrow Events Heads Up (If any applicable)
+   - Heads up of events in current month
+2. Send Automatic personalized greeting emails to the person whose email ID is avaialble in `Events.csv`.

 # Setup
 1. Just fork 🍴 this repo.